 The package costs $1,709, including tax, for most of early 2013.
 There were significant restrictions, including blackout dates around spring break, Easter and Memorial Day (but not Presidents Day), and the stay had to happen on a Sunday through Thursday to qualify for that low rate â€“ weekend nights were more expensive.

-Here’s the first thing to recognize: the last two items — early admission to The Wizarding World and access to live entertainment at CityWalk — are automatically given to everyone who stays at a Universal resort and buys a multi-day park ticket.
-Those are already included in the package, so they don’t have any value by themselves.
+Here’s the first thing to recognize: the last item – early admission to The Wizarding World – is automatically given to everyone who stays at a Universal resort.
+That is already included in the package, so it don’t have any value by itself.

-There are only three components to price: the hotel, tickets and breakfast at Three Broomsticks.
-We checked Universal’s website for the cost of these components using various dates in early 2013, and ensured those dates would also qualify for the package above.
+There are only three components to price: the hotel, tickets, the breakfasts at The Three Broomsticks and Leaky Cauldron.
+Universal normally charges $14 for FedEx ticket delivery (discount ticket vendors deliver for free), and the stuffed toy would retail for around $15; the welcome letter has no monetary value.
+We checked Universal’s website for the cost of the other components using various dates in early 2015, and ensured those dates would also qualify for the package above.
 Here’s a typical cost per component:

-- $57.47 for Breakfast at Three Broomsticks, including tax
+- $120.90 for breakfast for four at The Three Broomsticks and Leaky Cauldron, including tax

-The total cost if you bought each component separately is $1,515.67, a savings of almost $200 off the online package.
-That being said, it's very difficult to reserve breakfast at Three Broomsticks unless you've bought a vacation package.
-Universal’s price for the breakfast, however, is $15 per adult and $12 per child, so it’s easy enough to figure out what it costs.
-And you can always have lunch at Three Broomsticks too, with the money you’ll save by buying each item separately.
+The total cost if you bought each component separately is $1,781.26, a saving of almost $75 off the online package.
+You can still reserve breakfast in the Wizarding World through your hotel's ticket desk even without a package.
+Universal’s price for the breakfast is $15.99 per adult and $12.39 per child, so it’s easy enough to figure out what it costs.
+And you can always have lunch at The Three Broomsticks too, with the money you’ll save by buying each item separately.